eclipse/jifa/site/docs/guide/deployment.md

 Command: `kubectl apply -f cluster.yml`

+If your cluster does not have a default `Storage Class`, you need to modify `cluster.yml` to set it.

 ### Deploy a Static Cluster (only contains master nodes and static worker nodes)

 The first two steps are the same as standalone mode.